flavienChamay/digital-cv-flavien_chamay/README.md

 * NeoCampus, real-time sensors, in Java (academic project): GUI coding and data retrieval for feeding this GUI.
 * Caesar encryption in C (academic project): encryption/decryption of text files.
 * Creation and maintenance of websites on Google site: for various clients.

+## Experiences
+* 2017-2020: Private lessons in Maths and Computer Science (at Auterive and Toulouse)
+* April 2011 to August 2011: Computer repairman and IT consultant at Staples Canada (Quebec, Canada)
+* February 2008 to June 2010: Packaging operator at Becton, Dickinson and Company (Quebec, Canada)

 ## Academic